Zhangye Travel Guide

 By Air: Zhangye Airport has been in use since November, 2011.
 It is about 13km to the south of the city.
 Currently, it only has flights between Xian and Zhangte via Lanzhou every Tuesday, Thursday and Saturday.

 By Train: By far the most convenient way to get into and out of Zhangye is still by train.
-Zhangye Railway Station, located about 6km away to the downtown area, is a major stop along the Lanzhou-Urumqi Railway Line.
-It has trains which run daily to and from Shanghai, Xian and Lanzhou.
+Zhangye Railway Station is a major stop along the Lanzhou-Urumqi Railway Line.
+It has non-bullet trains which run daily to and from Shanghai, Xian and Lanzhou.
 Zhangye West Railway Station is a stop along Lanzhou-Xinjiang High Speed Railway.
 It mainly operates high speed trains to Urumqi, Turpan, Jiayuguan, Xining, and Lanzhou.

 By Long-distance Bus: It is also easy to travel to or from Zhangye by long-distance bus.
 The East Long-distance Bus Station, located at the East Circle City Road, has buses running to Wuwei, Lanzhou and Yinchuan.
 Passengers can also take buses from the South Long-distance Bus Station in Zhangye to Dunhuang, Jiayuguan, Lanzhou, Matisi and Xining.

 By public bus and taxi: It is easily to travel aroundthe city by inner- city buses and taxis.